Quick Answer (Featured Snippet):

 – Monitoring of post-implementation benefits

-Stage 4: Optimized SPM + AI/Insights
+Phase 4: Optimized SPM + AI/Insights

-– Automation of intake, scoring, reports
+– Automation of intake, scoring, and reporting

-– Risk prediction with ML
+– Risk forecasting with ML

 – Portfolio optimization (which combination of projects maximizes ROI given constraints?)

-When to Choose PPM vs. SPM?
+When Should You Choose PPM Over SPM?

 Choose PPM if:

-– You have 20-50 projects/year in execution
+– You have 20–50 projects per year in progress

-– PMO is supportive, not strategic
+– The PMO is supportive, not strategic

 Choose SPM if:

-– Pressure to demonstrate ROI, strategic alignment
+– Pressure to demonstrate ROI and strategic alignment

-The Reality: Most Need Both
+The Reality: Most People Need Both

 From a data and systems perspective: